-19 Whistle blowing if you have concerns about a colleague
+20 Whistle blowing if you have concerns about a colleague

-- 19.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case concern should be reported to the chair of governors. - 19.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 19.3 The school's whistleblowing code allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+- 20.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
+All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case concern should be reported to the chair of governors. - 20.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 20.3 The school's whistleblowing code Whistleblowing-Policy.pdf (excelsiormat.org) allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.